Phoenix Trespassing Attorneys

 - Entering a residential yard to look into a residential structure and infringe on the privacy of the inhabitants

-- The above are class 1 misdemeanors, punishable by six months imprisonment
+- The above are class 1 misdemeanors, punishable by six months' imprisonment

 Fight False Charges of Criminal Trespassing

 As property owners, anyone has the right to ask another person to leave their property.
 It is also a grievous violation of a person's privacy when someone unlawfully enters their home or residential yard.
 These are the reasons why criminal trespassing is so harshly punished in Arizona state law.
 However, it is also quite possible for a person to make false accusations against another person out of anger or fear.
-If you are the victim of such accusations, contact MayesTelles PLLC right away for excellent legal representation.

 Allow us to review your case today, and we could tell you what legal action you could take to fight your charges and have them reduced or dismissed altogether.
 We have experience in all areas of criminal defense, including having a detailed understanding of prosecution.
 Attorney David V. Telles is a former prosecutor and could see things from your opponent's point of view, allowing him to strengthen your defense and fight for you more effectively.